blackmichael/users-api/README.md

 However, there is also an [OpenAPI "Swagger" spec](https://swagger.io/specification/) under `api-spec/`.
 Swagger specs can be easily viewed at https://editor.swagger.io/ in addition to some IDE plugins.

+If you're a fan of [Insomnia](https://insomnia.rest/), then there is an insomnia collection under `insomnia/` that you can import into your client.

 Finally, there are tried-and-true curl commands as well.

 #### Create User